Robert Sedlaczek

-Robert Sedlaczek (born 1952) is an Austrian journalist, Germanist and non-fiction author.
+Robert Sedlaczek (born 1952) is an Austrian journalist, Germanist, expert for Austrian German, and non-fiction author.
 He is best known for his works on aspects of the German language.
 In addition, he writes books and articles on cultural history topics.
 In his book Die Tante Jolesch und ihre Zeit.
 Eine Recherche he traced the history of the industrial family of the same name as well as the lawyer, Hugo Sperber.
 These people are characters in Friedrich Torberg's book Die Tante Jolesch.

 Life

 Robert Sedlaczek was born 2 April 1952 in Vienna.
 He studied German Studies, English Studies and Journalism in Vienna, earning a Doctor of Philosophy.
 From 1973 to 1978, he worked as an editor for the news agency, United Press International.
 After working as a freelance journalist, among others for the magazine Extrablatt, he became press spokesman for the Austrian Chancellor, Bruno Kreisky in 1980, and, later, for Ferdinand Lacina.
 From 1986 to 1990, he was a member of the curatorium of the Austrian Broadcasting Corporation or ORF, from 1989 to 2003, he was Managing Director of the Austrian Federal Publishing House, (Österreichischer Bundesverlag).
 Since 2005, he has been working as a columnist in the feature section of the Wiener Zeitung, and since 2009 he has written the section "German for Journalists" for the industry magazine Der österreichische Journalist.
 He writes books for the publishers, Amalthea Signum, for Haymon of Innsbruck, for Edition Atelier of Vienna, and for Ueberreuter, also of Vienna.

 Sedlaczek has been married to Melita Sedlaczek since 1988, who also supports him as a co-author of his books, and has a stepdaughter, whom he adopted as a child.
 Sedlaczek lives in Vienna and Neulengbach, a town on the western edge of the Vienna Woods.